Honda VTR1000 Superhawk, 98 and up

 Remove right side clutch cover.

 Reinstall clutch and cover.
+Sealant only - No gasket required

-No case splitting required
+No case splitting required.

-1 hour, if you are super quick and have all the tools laid out.
+Estimated install: 1 hour, if you are super quick and have all the tools laid out.

 1.5 - 2.5 hours at normal human speeds and what we would charge for in our shop.